 This comes from summing all the terms above a given entry and simplifies to a fraction with factorials. can be thought of as the number of combinations of putting r balls in n buckets.
 It is also the number of times you get an term in the expansion of .
 Hence, this is why Pascal’s triangle is useful in Binomial Expansion.
 Note that there is a button on your calculator for working out – you don’t necessarily need to calculate the individual factorials.
 You might also notice that and always.

-Binomial Expansion refers to expanding an expression that involves two terms added together and raised to a power, i.e. .
+Suppose now that we wish to expand , i.e. find the Binomial Expansion.
 In the simple case where n is a relatively small integer value, the expression can be expanded one bracket at a time.
-See Examples 1 and 2.
+See Examples 1 and 2 below.

 Expanding by hand for larger n becomes a tedious task.
 The Edexcel Formula Booklet provides the following formula for binomial expansion:

 (see above) for when , i.e for when n is a positive integer.
 Directly substituting x in place of a and y in place of b results in finding the expansions for larger n.
 Usually only the first few terms are required – see Example 3.
 You may substitute other expressions or numbers for a and b and you may be asked for ascending or descending powers of a particular variable.
 See Example 4 – you will notice that when there are also coefficients inside the brackets, the coefficients in the expansion change dramatically from those given in Pascal’s triangle.

 Now check out the further examples below to see what an exam question might look like.